JJBordy/rules/README.md

 # simple-rules

-Basic minimal rules engine, uses yaml input
+Basic minimal rules engine, uses yaml as text input.

 It is called 'simple rules' because it will have an input and will produce another; non-recursively.